🧠 | Forced retirement due to age is illegal under both California & federal law—with rare exceptions. |

 In most cases, being forced out of a job because of age would violate California and federal anti-discrimination laws.
 If you’re told you must retire at a given age or feel your employer is forcing you to retire against your will, your legal rights may be violated, and you should call our office.
 We can talk about what’s going on and whether you may fall into one of the few exceptions to age discrimination law.

-If your workplace has a mandatory retirement age or you feel you’re being strong-armed into retiring earlier than you wish, talk to a skilled MJB Law Group Tustin employment discrimination attorney.
-We can discuss your rights, how state and federal laws may apply, and how we can help.
-Call us for a FREE consultation at (949) 266-0880 or complete our confidential contact form today.
+If your workplace enforces a mandatory retirement age or you feel pressured to retire earlier than desired, consult with a skilled MJB Law Group Tustin employment discrimination attorney, as you may be a victim of forced retirement age discrimination.
+Our Employment Attorneys Serving Costa Mesa can help you understand your rights, how state and federal laws apply to your situation, and how we can assist you.
+Call us for a FREE consultation at (949) 266-0880 or fill out our confidential contact form today.

 Generally, an employer may not force someone to retire due to their age, but you can be asked about your retirement plans if the inquiry is made in good faith and your employer is planning for its future needs.
 If the inquiries are repeated, heavy-handed, and you’re being badgered into making a decision, it may be evidence of illegal bias against you because of your age.